 The current developments pose great challenges for all of us in the travel industry around the world, due to the situation changing very dynamically.
 With the spread of the respiratory diseases (COVID-19) and the coronavirus (SARS-CoV-2), currently several countries have tightened their entry requirements and, until further notice, travel restrictions are to be expected.
 This has a massive impact on planned calls by cruise ships and travel in general.
-Therefore, all of the fleet’s voyages are suspended temporarily, probably until mid-July.
-In addition, all cruises calling at a US port will be cancelled until the end of July.
+Therefore, all of the fleet’s voyages are suspended temporarily, probably until the end of July.
+In addition, all cruises calling at a US and Canadian port will be cancelled until mid-September.

 We very much regret the need for this development and the inconveniences caused to our guests due to the external circumstances, which, as you can appreciate, are out of our control.